What makes Thailand a unique country to travel to?

 The political environment in Thailand remains beset by deep political divisions.
 Protesters hold political rallies frequently to voice their opinions.
 Between March and May 2010, political protests throughout Thailand resulted in the deaths of at least 91 people and injuries to over 260 people, including two U.S. citizens.
 For a period of several months after the protests ended in May, there were numerous explosive attacks, including several isolated grenade and arson attacks in and around Bangkok and, on occasion, Chiang Mai.
 Some of the explosive devices were discovered in public places in Bangkok, including near a major shopping center, a school, a bus stop, and government buildings.
 These incidents appear to have been motivated by domestic politics and to have no apparent link to international terrorism.

-The Department of State advises all U.S. citizens residing in or traveling to Thailand to monitor events closely, to avoid any large public gatherings, and to exercise discretion when traveling within the country.
+The Department of State advises all U.S. citizens residing in or traveling to Thailand to monitor events closely, avoid any large public gatherings, and exercise discretion when traveling within the country.
 Political demonstrations are frequent in Thailand.
 Many are scheduled on the anniversary of political events, and others happen with little warning.
 Demonstrations can attract tens of thousands of participants and often cause severe traffic disruptions, especially if they include processions from one site to another.
 If a demonstration is expected to pass near the U.S. Embassy or Consulate facilities, Embassy and Consulate entrances and functions may be restricted.
 Demonstrations are unpredictable and can turn violent without warning.
 For this reason, we encourage you to monitor local media for information about possible demonstrations and to avoid the vicinity of demonstrations.

 Violence in Southern Thailand - Yala, Pattani, Narathiwat, and Songkhla: The far south of Thailand has been experiencing almost daily incidents of criminally and politically motivated violence for several years, including incidents attributed to armed local separatist groups.
 Although the separatist groups have focused primarily on Thai government interests in the southern provinces, they sometimes target public and commercial areas, including areas where foreigners may congregate.
 On March 31, 2012, almost simultaneous bombings in one of Hat Yai’s largest hotels and in a Yala commercial district killed at least 13 people and injured more than 500, including a number of Malaysian tourists.
 On September 16, 2011, three coordinated bombs exploded in Narathiwat’s business and entertainment district, killing five people, including four Malaysian tourists, and injuring over 110 others.
 On April 18, 2011, a car bomb exploded in Yala’s business district, killing one person and injuring 23 others.
 On February 19, 2011, gunmen fired on a karaoke restaurant in Narathiwat municipality, injuring two; half an hour later, a car bomb went off nearby, injuring more than a dozen people.
 On February 13, 2011, a car bomb exploded in Yala municipality’s business district injuring at least a dozen people.